wxn0brP/Zhiva/DOCS.md

 **Static Application Serving**

 *   `static` (object): If this property is present, Zhiva will treat your application as a static web project.
 Instead of running a start command like `bun run start`, it will launch a built-in static server with the configuration you provide.
 This is ideal for simple websites or applications built with frameworks that output static files (like static site generators).
     *   `dirs` (object): A mapping of URL paths to local directories you want to serve.
 For example, `{"/": "./public"}` will serve the contents of the `./public` directory at the root URL of your application.
+If you want to serve multiple directories, you can use negative paths.
+For example, `{"/": "public", "-/": "./dist"}` will serve the contents of the `./public` and `./dist` directory at the root URL of your application.
     *   `files` (object): A mapping of specific URL paths to local files.
 This is useful for serving single files from specific routes.
 For example, `{"/config.js": "./conf/app.config.js"}`.
     *   `redirects` (object): A mapping of URL paths to other paths for HTTP redirects.
 For example, `{"/home": "/"}` will redirect users from `/home` to the root.